Jakefred6/E-commerce-Back-End/README.md

 The project structure is as follows:

-- `src/models`: Defines Sequelize models for database tables.
+- `models`: Defines Sequelize models for database tables.
-- `src/routes`: Defines API routes using Express.js and for handling business logic.
+- `routes`: Defines API routes using Express.js and for handling business logic.
-- `src/config`: Configuration files, including database configuration.
+- `config`: Configuration files, including database configuration.
 - `db`: Contains database schema and seed data.

 ## Database Models